Low-Battery-Squad/eco395m-midterm/README.md

 **1. Overview of Data Sources**

-The datasets were collected from four major sources: ERCOT’s public data portal, NOAA’s Climate Data Online (CDO) API, and manually downloaded ERCOT load archives.
+The datasets were collected from three major sources: ERCOT’s public data portal, NOAA’s Climate Data Online (CDO) API, and manually downloaded ERCOT load archives.
 Depending on data accessibility, three methods were used:
 (1) direct URL download within Python scripts,
 (2) manual download from the ERCOT portal, and